 What is co-op?

 Cooperative education is a unique educational strategy that seeks to educate the whole person.
 Co-op schools like Northeastern recognize that classroom learning provides only some of the skills students will need to succeed in their professional lives.
 Building on this knowledge, Northeastern has been a forerunner in developing a process which seeks not only to educate students in the academic realm, but in the professional realm as well.
 Based on a recent U.S. News and World Report ranking, it seems like our method is a success: Northeastern University is one of the top co-op schools in the nation.
-In addition our Career Services office has consistently been ranked #1 by Princeton Review.
+In addition, our Career Development office has consistently been ranked in the top 5 schools nationwide by Princeton Review.

 Cooperative education assignments are available throughout both the public and private sectors.
-Participation in co-op enhances a student’s self-esteem, occupational information, and technical knowledge, while providing students with solid job-seeking and job-success skills.
+Participation in co-op enhances the student’s education, self-esteem, occupational information, and technical knowledge, while providing students with solid job-seeking and job-success skills.

 Is co-op mandatory in CCIS?